Everything you need to know about becoming and staying a vendor with our market is right here.

 + payment of your $30 nonrefundable application fee.

-+ for more information on our application, what types of vendors we are looking for, and how to get started with us - check out our FAQs Page.
++ for more information on our application, what types of vendors we are looking for, and how to get started with us - check out our FAQs Page along with our policies, permits and procedures.

 after you apply